Dispute a denied Medicare claim

 Definition of a Level 2 claim dispute

 A Level 2 claim dispute (formerly called Appeal) is a formal request by a provider for Priority Health to re-examine its initial adverse determination of a claim after a Level 1 claim dispute process is completed.
-If you haven't completed Level 1 claim dispute, we won't process your appeal.
+If you haven't completed Level 1 claim dispute, we won't process your Level 2 dispute.

 A Level 2 dispute must include additional documentation to support services rendered or payment expected.
-We won't accept appeals from providers that did not perform the service.
+We won't accept disputes from providers that did not perform the service.

 Inaccurate coding or billing denials for services are not disputable denials.
 These denials require correction through corrected claim process.